skmhrk1209/GANSynth/README.md

 * [The NSynth Dataset](https://magenta.tensorflow.org/datasets/nsynth)

 ### Usage
+* Following the paper, create a new train/valid/test 80/10/10 split from shuffled data, as the original split was divided along instrument type, which isn’t desirable for this task.

-The original tfrecord file is very large, so it takes so long time to shuffle after each epoch.
+* The original tfrecord file is very large, so it takes so long time to shuffle after each epoch.
 For better peformance, convert waveforms to spectrograms in advance and make tfrecord which contains the path to spectrograms and label.

 ```bash
 wget http://download.magenta.tensorflow.org/datasets/nsynth/nsynth-train.jsonwav.tar.gz
 wget http://download.magenta.tensorflow.org/datasets/nsynth/nsynth-valid.jsonwav.tar.gz